siddhantrimal/siddhantrimal_lp_20/Readme.md

 ### Question no.4
 * Answer:

-    [Steve Banks](https://www.forbes.com/sites/kevinready/2012/08/28/a-startup-conversation-with-steve-blank/) defines startups as "a temporary organization used to search for a repeatable and scalable business model".
+    [Steve Banks](https://www.forbes.com/sites/kevinready/2012/08/28/a-startup-conversation-with-steve-blank/) defines startup as "a temporary organization used to search for a repeatable and scalable business model".
 According to this definition, it is clear as day that the ***Agile mode of development*** should be chosen for the SDLC.

     My plans would encompass the usual model of development wrapped around the scope of a T-shirt manufacturing company as follows:
     1. Elicitation